 A digital product is so much more than just a website.
 Thanks to SaaS technology, platforms, portals and applications, most of your online experiences are with digital products, and they all need a digital product designer.

 For example, you can review the features of an accountancy software on their sales website, however, once you sign up and work with the software, even through a web browser, you’re accessing a digital product.

 Here’s another example… Several years ago digital products would have been much clearer to define because they were often physical items.
 If you look back at Microsoft Office‘s 2019 edition, the software was still available by the disk for a flat fee.
 You would order your physical digital product and then upload it manually to your computer at home using the disk in your disk drive.

 Today having been replaced by Office 365, Microsoft now requires you to log in to their software via the cloud, paying a monthly subscription fee instead.
 This allows for seamless and frequent updates of the software to provide users with the latest features quickly.
 Users can also choose which parts of the digital product they need, tailoring their online and offline experience.

-What does a digital designer do?
+What does a digital product designer do?

 A digital designer considers and creates the important aspects of your digital product, through

 - Clear and easy-to-use onboarding processes – an easy set-up and start for the user is imperative if they are to successfully use your digital product.

 - Creating value in using the system – so that the user can understand exactly how this digital product will satisfy their needs.